-You don't need a specific career background to become a travel agent.
-So if you're looking into how to become a travel agent for a fresh career start, that's totally OK.
+You don't need a specific employment background to become a travel agent, so if you're looking for a fresh career start, that's totally OK.
 You have to start somewhere on your path to becoming a travel agent, and the sooner you jump in, the sooner you'll build your client base.
-On the other hand, if you're hoping to parlay your experience in a semi-related industry, be it marketing or hospitality, that can help because you'll have even more context for your new career.
-Either way, working as a travel agent can be a rewarding career path (with some fun perks), so here's what you need to know to become a travel agent.
+On the other hand, if you're hoping to parlay your experience in a semi-related industry, be it marketing or hospitality, that can help because you'll have even more context for your new gig.
+Either way, this can be a rewarding career path (with some fun perks), so here's what you need to know to become a travel agent.

 While some four-year colleges, community colleges, and trade schools offer tourism certifications, it is not a requirement for those trying to become a travel agent.
 Certificates of tourism can be very helpful, but so can previous training in marketing, hospitality, or even event planning.
 Ultimately, your knowledge of destinations, sales, itinerary planning, and booking software will be crucial for your career as a travel agent.

 In terms of the training time you need to put in before becoming a fully fledged travel agent, it depends.
 You could start your career right after high school, or you could put in one to four years to earn a certificate, associate's, or bachelor's degree in tourism.
 Of course, you could also change course from a related job, and morph your experience as, say, a destination wedding planner into a career as a travel agent.

 Training Programs Available

 You could take classes with a company like The Travel Institute to earn your certification.
 Not only will they teach you the basics of planning itineraries, but they'll also make sure you're learning about new cultures, world geography, and experiences you can have all over the world.
 They'll also help you decide what business route you want to take.

 How to Become a Travel Agent: The Logistics